 Lapis Lazuli

-Lapis Lazuli is a blue mineral, usually comprised of Lazurite, Pyrite, Sodalite and Calcite.
+Lapis Lazuli is a blue rock, usually comprised of the minerals Lazurite, Pyrite, Sodalite and Calcite.

 It often has some grey or white Calcite streaks or patches, and may have more or less Pyrite, depending on the locale and the quality.
 Some people like the purer blue material, I personally prefer pieces with more colours.